-The NEOs do not receive any perquisites or personal benefits other than a financial advisory services benefit up to \$15,000, an annual wellness benefit, 401(k) Company matching contributions and Company paid life insurance premiums.
+The NEOs do not receive any perquisites or personal benefits other than a financial advisory services benefit up to \$15,000, an annual wellness benefit, 401(k) Company matching contributions, Company paid life and disability insurance premiums and, upon reaching 55 years of age and 10 years of service with the Company, retirement benefits to include continuation of health care coverage for 18 months and continuation of Company product discounts.
 All of our employees, including our NEOs, receive discounts on our products.